Go Back Up

 What is a special enrollment period?

-When it comes to health insurance, you typically have one small window of time to sign up.
-The open enrollment period runs from November through January in most states.
+When it comes to individual health insurance, you typically have one small window of time to sign up.
+The Open Enrollment period runs from November 1 through January 15 in most states.
 It's the designated time of year for Americans to make changes to their current policies or enroll for the first time in individual marketplace coverage.

 This set time frame keeps people from signing up for an insurance plan only after they get sick or injured.
-But don't worry; if life throws an unexpected curveball your way, you may qualify for an enrollment exception.
-For example, you can participate in a special enrollment period (SEP) if you age out of a parent's plan or have a baby.
+However, if life takes an unexpected turn, you may qualify for an enrollment exception.
+For example, you’re eligible for a special enrollment period (SEP) if you age out of a parent's plan or have a baby.

-It's important to know what the open enrollment calendar looks like so you're not caught off guard when it comes to your coverage.
+It's important to know what the Open Enrollment calendar looks like so you're not caught off guard when it comes to your coverage.
 By being aware of these important dates, you'll know when you'll be able to freely enroll in or change your health insurance policy.
-If open enrollment ends before you can make your adjustments, that's when you'll need to qualify for an SEP.
+If Open Enrollment ends before you can make your adjustments, you’ll be unable to make changes unless you qualify for an SEP.

-Here's a breakdown of the important open enrollment dates:
+Here's a breakdown of the important dates for Open Enrollment:

-It’s important to note that the open enrollment period defined above typically only applies to individuals who are trying to enroll in an individual marketplace policy.
-If you’re covered by an employer-sponsored group plan, your open enrollment period may vary.
+It's important to note that the Open Enrollment period defined above typically only applies to individuals who are trying to enroll in an individual marketplace policy.
+If you're covered by an employer-sponsored group plan or Medicare, your Open Enrollment period may vary.

 Certain qualifying events and exceptional circumstances will activate an SEP, allowing you to change your health coverage for a certain period following the triggering event.
 Generally speaking, you'll have a 60-day special enrollment period after the event to enroll in a new health plan through federal or state-based marketplaces.

-If you don't make the necessary changes to your health insurance during the SEP, you may have a gap in coverage or have to wait until the next open enrollment period for the following health plan coverage year.
+If you don't make the necessary changes to your health insurance during the SEP, you may have a coverage gap or have to wait until the next Open Enrollment period for the following health plan coverage year.

 To qualify for an SEP, you need to have a qualifying life event occur.